How to Manage ServBay Databases with TablePlus

 (lightning icon) or useCmd + Enter

-5. Updating Data
+5. Update Data

-- Enter the new value.
+- Enter new data.

 Save

-at the top left (or useCmd + S
+(or useCmd + S

-) to commit.
+) to commit updates.

-6. Deleting Data
+6. Delete Data

-- Right-click the selected row(s) and choose
+- Right-click the selection, and choose

 Delete Row(s)